-Thanks to their car seat trade-in program, parents can get rid of old car seats they can’t use anymore in exchange for a 20% coupon for baby gear.
-Seats and bases that have been outgrown, in an accident, or just plain expired all qualify.
+Thanks to Target’s car seat trade-in program, parents can get rid of old car seats they can’t use anymore in exchange for a 20% coupon for baby gear.
+Seats, boosters, and bases that have been outgrown, in an accident, or just plain expired all qualify.

-The program, which runs from April 22nd – May 4th, is an attempt to reduce waste by turning all of that sticky icky into recycled goods like plastic buckets, grocery carts and construction materials.
-So, you not only get to clear your house of baby gear that’s been taking up loads of space, you also get to feel good about yourself because you’re recycling that shit!
+The program, which runs from Monday, April 5 to Saturday, April 17, is an attempt to reduce waste by turning all of that sticky icky into recycled goods like plastic buckets, grocery carts, and construction materials.
+So, you not only get to clear your house of baby gear that’s been taking up loads of space, but you also get to feel good about yourself because you’re recycling that shit!

 All car seat brands are being accepted at the Target Take Back recycling areas at participating stores.
 All you have to do is bring in a car seat you don’t need anymore, leave it in the designated recycling area and then get your coupon for 20% off select baby gear.

-In fact, since the first round of trade-ins, over 4.6 million pounds of car seat materials have been kept out of landfills, which is pretty darn wonderful.
-That’s a hell of a lot of Cheerio dust in those 306,000 used car seats.
+In fact, since the first round of trade-ins in 2016, they have recycled more than 1,100,000 car seats, or more than 17 million pounds of plastic, which is pretty darn wonderful.
+That’s a hell of a lot of Cheerio dust.
+Good work, Target!